 Local vs. Distributed Computing

-These limitations are why it makes sense to move toward distributed architecture.
-In such architecture, we don’t rely on a single machine and instead have a whole network of machines that can work on several tasks in parallel.
+To overcome these limitations, it makes sense to move toward a distributed architecture.
+In a distributed system, a network of machines can work on several tasks in parallel.
 This is where Spark shines, as it is designed to run best on a computing cluster.

 When it comes to Big Data, you want to parallelize as much as possible, as this can significantly reduce the time for processing workloads.
 If we speak about processing Terrabytes or Petabytes of data, we need to distribute the workload among a whole cluster of computers with hundreds or even thousands of cores.
 Here we run into another limitation: parallelization requires us to distribute tasks among cluster nodes, split the data, and store smaller chunks of data in each node.